We’re here for your success.

 If you are an international student, please make sure to consult with the International Student & Scholar Services office for your enrollment requirements.

 If I wish to modify my degree plan to do an internship, independent study, transfer coursework, substitute courses, or other changes, how do I do that?

 The process may vary depending on the type of modification.
 Contact an advisor at firstname.lastname@example.org for specific instructions.

 How do I submit a petition?

-The petition can be sent directly to an advisor or to email@example.com.
-Your advisor will forward your petition and file to the program director for his or her review.
+Petitions can be submitted online at this link.
 Once a decision on your petition has been made, your advisor will email you to let you know if your request has been approved or denied.
 Please be aware, it can take 5-10 business days to receive a decision on your petition request.